 Essential Oil Safety Tips for Pets

-• Work with an experienced practitioner to ensure you’re using the right oils in the best way for your pet’s specific needs.
+- Work with an experienced practitioner to ensure youâre using the right oils in the best way for your petâs specific needs - get in touch to find out about my consultations

-• Always dilute essential oils before use; pets are more sensitive than humans.
+- Always dilute essential oils before use; pets are more sensitive than humans.

-• Avoid direct ingestion—never add essential oils to your pet’s water, some oils are safe in food but you must get expert advice first.
+- Avoid direct ingestionânever add essential oils to your petâs water, some oils are safe in food but you must get expert advice first.

-• Observe your pet’s reaction—if they show signs of discomfort (excessive licking, drooling, or avoiding the area), discontinue use immediately.
+- Observe your petâs reactionâif they show signs of discomfort (excessive licking, drooling, or avoiding the area), discontinue use immediately.

-• Consult a veterinarian before introducing essential oils, especially for pets with respiratory issues or pre-existing conditions and also to rule out pain 80% of behaviour has been found to be linked to pain.
+- Consult a veterinarian before introducing essential oils, especially for pets with respiratory issues or pre-existing conditions and also to rule out pain 80% of behaviour has been found to be linked to pain.

 Aromatherapy can be a gentle and natural way to help ease pet anxiety when used correctly.
 By incorporating safe techniques like diffusion, DIY sprays, and diluted massages, you can create a calming environment for your furry friend.
-Always prioritize your pet’s comfort and safety, and consult a professional if you have any concerns.
+Always prioritize your petâs comfort and safety, and consult a professional if you have any concerns.
 With the right approach, essential oils can become a valuable tool in helping your pet feel more at ease.

 Would you like more guidance on pet wellness?
 Let me know in the comments below!

 Get a Bespoke Essential Oil Plan for Your Pet!
+Pop to my store and find out about my consultations which include behaviour help

-If you're interested in using essential oils to help your pet but aren't sure where to start, I can help!
-I offer a popular Canine Calming Kit which comes with an aromatherapy plan tailored to your pet’s specific needs, along with behavioural support and continued guidance to ensure you’re using essential oils safely and effectively.
+If you're interested in getting essential oils to help your pet but aren't sure where to start, and are already working with a behaviourist I can help too!
+I offer a popular Canine Calming Kit which comes with a basic aromatherapy plan tailored to your petâs specific needs to work alongside what you are doing, along with behavioural support and continued guidance in my Essential Oils For Pets Course to ensure youâre using essential oils safely and effectively.

 Contact me today to get started and help your pet find natural relief from anxiety!